NecipAkgz/fhevm-example-factory/docs/fhe-counter.md

         FHE.allow(_count, msg.sender); // Caller can decrypt it
     }

-    /// @notice Decrements the counter by an encrypted value function decrement(
+    /// Decrements the counter by an encrypted value function decrement(
         externalEuint32 inputEuint32,
         bytes calldata inputProof